What Does a State Trooper Do?

 Source: U.S. Bureau of Labor Statistics, 2018

-Most states also provide their troopers with excellent benefits packages, including earlier retirement than other professions.
+Most states also provide troopers with excellent benefits packages, including earlier retirement than other professions.

-Becoming a state trooper is a long, drawn-out process that can take a year or more.
+Becoming a state trooper is a long process that can take a year or more.

-- Education: You'll need at least a high school diploma or GED to become a state trooper.
-An associate's or bachelor's degree can put you ahead of the competition.
+- Education: At least a high school diploma or GED is needed to become a state trooper.
+An associate's or bachelor's degree can put a candidate ahead of the competition.

-- Testing/Basic Abilities: You'll likely be required to take a basic abilities test to determine your capacity to do the job and measure your likelihood of success in the police academy.
-The purpose of the test is to make sure you have the critical thinking and comprehension skills necessary to work in law enforcement.
+- Testing/Basic Abilities: Candidates are required to take a basic abilities test to determine their capacity to do the job and measure their likelihood of success in the police academy.
+The purpose of the test is to make sure candidates have the critical thinking and comprehension skills necessary to work in law enforcement.

-- Testing/Physical Assessment: Physical assessment tests your strength, speed, and stamina.
-Based on your age and gender, these types of tests measure the number of pushups and sit-ups you're able to perform, as well as how fast you're able to run 1.5 miles and a 300-yard dash.
-They may also measure flexibility and your vertical jump.
+- Testing/Physical Assessment: Physical assessment tests strength, speed, and stamina.
+Based on age and gender, these types of tests measure the number of pushups and sit-ups a candidate is able to perform, as well as how fast they're able to run 1.5 miles and a 300-yard dash.
+They may also measure flexibility and vertical jump.

-- Testing/Physical Abilities: The physical abilities test evaluates your ability to perform certain job-related tasks, such as running, climbing a wall, dragging a weighted dummy, and getting into and out of a patrol car.
+- Testing/Physical Abilities: The physical abilities test evaluates the ability to perform certain job-related tasks, such as running, climbing a wall, dragging a weighted dummy, and getting into and out of a patrol car.
 These tests often have a time limit that is universal regardless of age or gender.
-The physical abilities test is one measure of whether you're physically capable of doing the job.
+The physical abilities test is one measure of whether a candidate is physically capable of doing the job.

 - Testing/Psychological Exam: The law enforcement psychological exam consists of a battery of personality profiles and other assessment tools.
 Psychologists use the exam to advise state police and highway patrols whether an applicant would be a good fit for the job.
 The exam measures honesty, maturity, intelligence, and ability to handle pressure or stress.

 - Background Investigations: The most unnerving step in the hiring process to be a state trooper might be the polygraph exam.
-The questions are designed to measure your honesty and to make sure that there's no problematic issue in your past that should prevent you from becoming a trooper.
+The questions are designed to measure honesty and to make sure that there's no problematic issue in a candidate's past that should prevent them from becoming a trooper.

 - Academy Training: State police units traditionally hold the toughest and most comprehensive training academies around.
-Some states boast a wash-out rate—the number of people who start the academy but can't finish—of 25 and 50 percent.
+Some states boast a wash-out rate—the number of people who start the academy but can't finish—of 25% to 50%.

-- Field Training: You'll be required to put everything you learned in the academy into practice when you get to this training level.
-You'll ride with a field training officer who will show you what it's like to really work in law enforcement, then make a final determination of whether or not you have what it takes to be a trooper.
+- Field Training: Candidates are required to put everything they learned in the academy into practice when they get to this training level.
+They ride with a field training officer who shows them what it's like to work in law enforcement, then makes a final determination of whether or not they have what it takes to be a trooper.

-You must also be a U.S. citizen and hold a valid driver's license.
+Applicants must also be a U.S. citizen and hold a valid driver's license.
 The minimum age for state troopers can vary from state to state, but it's typically either 19 or 21 years old.
-You can also expect a physical examination that includes an EKG and blood pressure check, and an eye exam to test your vision, depth perception, and your ability to see colors.
+Other tests include a physical examination that includes an EKG and blood pressure check and an eye exam to test vision, depth perception, and the ability to see colors.

 State Trooper Skills & Competencies

-- Tirelessness: You'll often find yourself in a position where you must manage your fatigue.
-You must remain alert and ready to respond in an instant no matter how tired you are.
+- Tirelessness: Troopers are often in a position where they must manage fatigue.
+They must remain alert and ready to respond in an instant no matter how tired they are.

-- Critical-thinking skills: Even though it may not be specifically required, a college education can provide useful and critical skills that you may not get anywhere else.
+- Critical-thinking skills: Even though it may not be specifically required, a college education can provide useful critical-thinking skills that a trooper may not get anywhere else.

-- Ability to work with others: Work in which you've had to deal directly with the public, such as waiting tables or in sales, can give you great people skills.
-Many agencies require that you have some prior work experience that involved interacting with the public.
+- Ability to work with others: Experience dealing with the public, such as waiting tables or in sales, can build great people skills.
+Many agencies require some prior work experience that involves interacting with the public.